How are you expanding learning beyond the schoolhouse doors? Here are three things to think about before you do.

 We are educating a generation of innovators – students who are driven by ideas and inspired by innovations.
 Students leave our schoolhouse doors with the academic skills that make them college and career ready, but also with grit, perseverance and resiliency to tackle and achieve their goals.
 They have the growth mindset that empowers them to approach their future with confidence, to dream big and make those dreams a reality.

 Our students learn in a variety of ways.
 They should be able to demonstrate readiness in a variety of ways.

-We must look beyond a standardized test score and use multiple measures — including community service and workplace learning — to assess and demonstrate that students are ready for life beyond high school.
+We must look beyond a standardized test score and use multiple measures — including community service and workplace learning — to assess and demonstrate that students are learning beyond the schoolhouse doors and ready for life beyond high school.